armin-reichert/pacman/README.md

 <img src="PacManDoc/fsm/Ghost Blinky AI.png">

+## Warning!

+Do not read any further!

+https://kandi.openweaver.com/java/armin-reichert/pacman writes about this project: *It has a negative sentiment in the developer community.*

+LOL!

 ## Ghost Lives Matter!
 Yellow man bad!

 *If you don't share my (or any) sense of humor, just skip this section...*